-Any impacts from dredging are expected to be minimal because the MKARNS is regularly dredged for maintenance purposes.
+Any impacts from dredging were minimal because the MKARNS is regularly dredged for maintenance purposes.

+Long-term adverse impacts to current patterns and flow have occurred due to disposal.
 Large amounts of sediment placed within wetlands have displaced water.
 The wetlands at Salt Creek and Stoney Point were naturally designed to allow river flow through the center of the island landmass.
 Due to disposal, the islands no longer have open water flow and are disconnected from one side of the island to the other.
-Open water disposal is assumed to have impacts to current patterns and flow.
+Open water disposal did have impacts to current patterns and flow.
 The amount of disposal located off the main navigation channel produced drastic changes in substrate elevation.
 New bottom levels would impact pattern by reducing the capacity of water flow within that area.